uogbuji/okwu-igbo/dictionary/okwu-o.md

 ## ọha

+* var:
-community (also ọha)
+community (also ọra)

 ## ọ̀jà

-flute of hollowed reed with cut holes
+flute of hollowed wood or occasionally reed with usually two fingering holes cut in order to allow a two-tone

 ## ọ́jị́